A faint line on a drug test is considered a NEGATIVE TEST RESULT, which means the test has not detected any trace of that particular substance.

 Does a faint line indicate a negative result?

-Home drug testing kits are commonly used by individuals to test themselves and parents to test their kids under suspicion.
+Home Urine drug testing kits are commonly used by individuals to test themselves and parents to test their kids under suspicion.
 Sometimes, people find it difficult to predict the result when the line is faint or nearly nonexistent, and often misinterpreted as presence of drug in their system.

 The instruction manual provided with the kit states “a line in the test region determines a negative result,” so it does not matter how faint the line is.